 When someone asks me what my major is, they are usually surprised by my answer of government and biology.
 Most people feel that the two are so very different.
 However, I hope to do research in biology while also learning about the policy-making side of research.
-With this dual knowledge, I hope to become an avid researcher in MS and promote this research to the politicians who make important legislation.
+With this dual knowledge, I hope to become an avid researcher in multiple sclerosis and promote this research to the politicians who make important legislation.

 When my father was first diagnosed with relapsing-remitting MS in 2007, I was only 13 and had little understanding of it.
 He had numerous medical examinations, only to be told over and over again, “You don’t fit the profile for MS.” Well, apparently he did, and he was finally diagnosed after confirmation from an MRI and a spinal tap.